ALSchwalm/transient/docs/cli/run.md

 - `-ssh-command COMMAND`: Instead of connecting standard input and output to the SSH connection with the virtual machine, pass `COMMAND` instead. (e.g., `ssh vagrant@vm-ip COMMAND`)

+- `-shutdown-timeout`: When the user exits an SSH console, `transient` sends an ACPI shutdown event and waits for this time for the guest to shutdown cleanly.
+After this timeout, the guest is terminated.

 - `-shared-folder FOLDERSPEC`: A `FOLDERSPEC` consists of two paths joined with a colon.
 For example `/path/on/host:/path/on/guest`.
 For additional information, see [Using Shared Folders](/examples/shared-folders/).